-Our strategy for the development, clinical testing, manufacturing, marketing and commercialization of our products has depended upon, and may continue to depend upon, the formation of collaborative arrangements with pharmaceutical companies.
+Our strategy for the completion of the development and clinical testing of our products and for the manufacturing, marketing and commercialization of our products depends upon the formation of collaborative arrangements with pharmaceutical companies.
 We have not yet entered into any of these arrangements or agreements to date.
-Our success will depend upon obtaining such partners.
-In addition, if we obtain such partners, we will depend on their expertise and their dedication of sufficient resources to develop and commercialize certain of our proposed products.
+Our success will depend upon obtaining partners.
+In addition, if we obtain partners, we will depend on their expertise and their dedication of sufficient resources to develop and commercialize certain of our proposed products.
 We may in the future grant to our collaborative partners, if any, rights to license and commercialize pharmaceutical products developed under these collaborative agreements.
-Those rights would limit our flexibility in considering alternatives for the commercialization of such products.
-We may not be successful in establishing any collaborative arrangements.
-In addition, if we establish arrangements, our future partners may not be successful in developing and commercializing products.
-If we fail to successfully develop these relationships or if our collaborative partners fail to develop or commercialize successfully any of our products, our business, financial condition and results of operations may be materially adversely affected.
+Those rights would limit our flexibility in considering alternatives for the commercialization of our products.
+If we fail to successfully develop these relationships or if our collaborative partners fail to develop or commercialize successfully any of our products, it may delay of prevent us from developing or commercializing our products in a competitive and timely manner.